 \end{lemma}

-\proof Consider once again the conditional MLE:
+\proof Consider once again the conditional MLE

 where $ \ell_{\theta^M}(y_i)$ is the unconditional log-likelihood of $y_i$.
-Here, we will evaluate the properties of the conditional estimator in the unconditional setting where $M$ is designated for inference before the data are observed.
+We are evaluating the properties of the conditional estimator in the unconditional setting where $M$ is designated for inference before the data are observed.
 In this setting, the conditional MLE can be considered an M-estimator obtained from performing inference under a misspecified likelihood.